-If you’ve been driving on Minnesota roadways for a while now, you’ve probably noticed them – the plain-looking license plates with white backgrounds and blue fonts.
+If you’ve been driving on Minnesota roadways for a while now, you may have noticed the plain-looking license plates with white backgrounds and blue fonts.
 These special registration plates are distinguished from others because their numbers start with a “W” – something that has earned them the nickname “whiskey” plates.
-They’re commonly displayed on vehicles where the driver was involved in a DUI-related incident.
+They’re commonly displayed on vehicles whose owners were convicted of DWI.

 What’s the purpose of whiskey plates?

 Some drivers may find having whiskey plates embarrassing.
 However, law enforcement utilizes them to help their officers identify drivers who may be more susceptible to drinking and driving again.

 In what instances may a driver be required to display a whiskey plate?

 A court may order the defendant’s license plate impounded in the following instances, requiring the driver to register for a whiskey plate:

 - The second driving impaired violation within 10 years.

 - Having a BAC twice the legal limit.

 - Having a child younger than 16 in the vehicle while driving impaired (in instances where the child is at least 3 years younger than the driver).